jporcarn/dralia/README.md

 ## Deploy to Azure

 To deploy the API to Azure, use the provided PowerShell script:
 `PS> $securePassword = Read-Host "Enter Password" -AsSecureString`

 `PS> .\deploy-api.ps1 -Username "techuser" -Password $securePassword`

+To deploy the SPA to Azure, use the provided PowerShell script:
+`PS> .\deploy-angular.ps1 -AzureStaticWebAppsApiToken "your-azure-static-web-apps-api-token"`

+AZURE_STATIC_WEB_APPS_API_TOKEN is the official variable name expected by the swa deploy CLI command when you don’t explicitly pass the token via --deployment-token
+AZURE_STATIC_WEB_APPS_API_TOKEN — get it from the Azure Portal